micmejia/bible-dump/AMPC/Matthew/Matt 7.md

-Therefore, you will [^o]fully know them by their fruits.
+Therefore, you will fully know them by their fruits.